-through the region and to industrial centers along the corridor.
+The Danville Expressway creates a semi-circle that bypasses Danville's downtown area.
+Built at interstate standards, this facility diverts freight and other vehicular traffic from U.S. 29 Business, through the region and to industrial centers along the corridor.
 As a relatively new facility, completed in the early 2000s, it significantly relieved traffic volumes throughout the roadway network and resolved many of the region's capacity issues.
 The Expressway accounts for nearly 30 miles of the regional road network.

 The construction of I-785 will have a significant impact on the area's transportation network.
 The new interstate will be built on the existing alignment of US 29 between the Danville Expressway and I-840, northeast of Greensboro.
-The new highway will facilitate interstate traffic between the two cities, so that commuting to Greensboro is more viable.
+The new highway will facilitate interstate traffic between the two cities, including making commuting to Greensboro more viable than it currently is.